JurianB/Unity-Multiplayer/README-Photon.md

 #endregion
 ```

-These callbacks will load a new level when joining or hosting a game.
+These callbacks will also load a new level when joining or hosting a game.
 To set up these loading scenes go to: _File > Build Settings_.

 The scene order is: